 A national emergency management system has gradually evolved since the Second World War.
-The current system is based on a network of emergency response teams in regional centres, with a core of trained staff and volunteers, co-ordinated by the Ministry of Civil Defence and Emergency Management.
+The current system is based on a network of emergency response teams in regional centres, with a core of trained staff and volunteers, co-ordinated by the National Emergency Management Agency.

 Engineers have a saying: ‘Earthquakes don’t kill people, buildings do.’
 Destructive earthquakes have taught New Zealanders hard lessons in designing safe buildings.
 In early Wellington, buildings of brick and masonry collapsed in the 1848 earthquake.
 As a result, the town was largely rebuilt in wood, and suffered less damage during the magnitude 8.2 earthquake of 1855.

 Widespread damage from the 1929 Murchison and 1931 Hawke’s Bay earthquakes had a profound effect on public perceptions of the hazard posed by earthquakes.
 Attention was focused on weaknesses in building construction, especially poor building standards and the lack of any provision for earthquake-resistant design.
 This led to a draft by-law in 1931, which was incorporated into a building code in 1935.
 The code recommended standards of design and construction so that buildings could resist the horizontal motions created by ground shaking.
 Masonry buildings had to be firmly bonded, with parts tied together so the structure would move as one unit.